dbergloev/runas/README.md

 # RunAs

-> For an actual implementaton of runas, see [implementation](implementation/README.md)
+> For the actual implementaton of runas, see [implementation](rust-impl/README.md)

+## Run0 and Systemd-run

 Systemd is introducing `run0` in version `256` which according to themselves would be a replacement to things like `sudo` and `doas`.
 One of the key advantaged, according to their own [documentation](https://github.com/systemd/systemd/blob/v256-rc2/man/run0.xml), is that their implementation does not require `setuid` which would add more security _(More about why this is not true)_.

 Some people have gotten the wrong idea that this is a new tool, which is not the case.
 Systemd has a feature called `systemd-run` that allows you to run services, programs and more with a specified user id.
-The `run0` is simply a symlink to `systemd-run` which in turn adapts a few additional functionallity when used through the symlink, like being compatible with `sudo` arguments like `-u` _(More about why this is pointless)_.
+The run0 is simply a symlink to systemd-run which in turn adapts a few additional functionallity when used through the symlink, like being compatible with sudo arguments like `-u` _(More about why this is pointless)_.

 On the surface this seams like a great idea.
 For one, systemd will launch processes run by `systemd-run` within it's own process hierarchy, meaning that you will get a clean process without reused environment variables and such while also having systemd manage and cleanup everything being run through this process.
 And all of this without the need for `setuid` _(Again, not true)_.